 Students will read and closely analyze some of the great literary classics and poetry from a variety of periods and genres.
-The literary texts include Mary Shelley's Frankenstein, Sophocles' Oedipus Rex, Shakespeare's King Lear, and Camus' The Stranger, Salinger's Catcher in the Rye, Hosseini's A Thousand Splendid Suns, Dostoevsky's Crime and Punishment, and Edson's Wit.
+The literary texts include Steinbeck's East of Eden, Shelley's Frankenstein, Shakespeare's King Lear, and Camus' The Stranger, Salinger's Catcher in the Rye, Hosseini's A Thousand Splendid Suns, and Dostoevsky's Crime and Punishment.
 Further, this course will function as an advanced writing class.
 Essays will include literary and poetry analysis, research, persuasive essays, and creative writing.
-This course will prepare students for the AP English Literature and Composition exam in May which may reward students with college credit.
+This course will prepare students for the AP English Literature and Composition exam in May, which may reward students with college credit.
 Meets two semester requirements for senior English.

-- Prerequisite: Recommended 90% in AP English Language and Composition or 93% in English III.
-Students who select to take a course that was not recommended or where all prerequisites have not been met will likely be unable to change the course selection until the end of a semester. - See General Requirements for Advanced and AP Courses on page 20. - · Grade Level: 12 Semesters: 2
+Prerequisite: Recommended 90% in AP English Language and Composition or 93% in English III.
+Students who select to take a course that was not recommended or where all prerequisites have not been met will likely be unable to change the course selection until the end of a semester.